kimwalisch/primecount/README.md

 Binaries
 --------
-Below are the latest precompiled primecount binaries for Windows 64-bit, Linux and macOS.
+Below are the latest precompiled primecount binaries for Windows, Linux and macOS.
 These binaries are statically linked and require a CPU which supports the POPCNT instruction (2010 or later).